Raging wildfire forces evacuation of major US tourist spot - RFI

 "At 10 am this morning, it was the sheriffs kicking us out.
 I am freaking out."

-Kobel was among the 22,000 people ordered out of their homes on Monday morning, joining tens of thousands of others who have been forced to flee by the fire's relentless march.
+Kobel was among the 22,000 people ordered out of their homes on Monday morning, joining tens of thousands of others trying to escape the fire's relentless march.

 An AFP journalist witnessed streams of traffic leaving the city, with cars and RVs clogging the main roads.